MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/discover-powershell.md

 Cmdlet          Wait-Process                 7.0.0.0    Microsoft.PowerShell.Managem…
 ```

-As you can see, knowing the output type of a command can help narrow down your search for related
+Knowing the output type of a command can help narrow down your search for related commands.
-commands.

 ### Additional resources